max2468tw/OS/README.md

 Hi Humans!

-I just want to try some test here.
+I just want to try some tests here.